Sketch vs Figma for UI Designers 2026: An Honest, In-Depth Comparison

 Mobile App

 Figma has mobile apps for iOS and Android, allowing viewing, commenting, and light editing.
-For reviewing work on the go or presenting to a client from your phone, it's legitimately helpful.
+For reviewing work on the go or presenting to a client from your phone, it's legitimately handy.

 Edge: Figma, though neither tool is built for mobile-first designing.